scikit-learn-contrib/MAPIE/README.rst

 ============

 Let us start with a basic regression problem.
-Here, we generate one-dimensional noisy data (ordered by X) that we fit with a linear model.
+Here, we generate one-dimensional noisy data that we fit with a linear model.

 .. code:: python